 - Organise your shopping list for less leftovers

-Buy the book on the Love Your Leftovers website.
+Buy the Love Your Leftovers book.

 Love Food Hate Waste program

 This program is run by the NSW Department of Planning Industry and Environment as part of Waste Less, Recycle More, a NSW Government funded initiative funded from the waste levy.

 The program follows 6 easy steps – which have been summarised below.